cabbycab/brewery_advisor_client/README.md

 - Product Manager and Back-End Lead - Danielle Koski
 - Front-End Lead - Jared Long
-- Release Manager - Seven Hong
+- Release Manager - Steven Hong

 Although these roles were initially defined, we collaborated and were involved in each part.